TemirkhanN/cv/README.md

 Years of experience have proven that one person can barely handle everything especially when a project grows huge.
 My primary goal is spreading good practices and sharing experience with every passionate developer to make development fast, qualitative and most importantly easy.
-I am looking for the new experience with people who have other mentality and knowledge to master our skills.
+I am looking for the new experience with people who have different mentalities and knowledge to master our skills.

 #### Skills